Skip to main content

 Alternative Dispute Resolution (ADR) processes are alternative methods of helping people resolve legal problems before going to court.
 ADR involves an independent third person, called a "neutral" who tries to help resolve or narrow the areas of conflict.

-This page contains petitions for sponsors seeking training certification and approved training resources.
-To be eligible for placement on the Supreme Court Qualified Neutral Roster, individuals must take an ADR training certified through the State Court Administrator's Office.
-In order to remain on the roster, all Qualified Neutrals must attend and report continuing education (CE) every three years.
+This page contains petitions for sponsors seeking training certification and approved training courses that may be used for qualification on the Rule 114 ADR Roster.
+To be eligible for placement on the Rule 114 ADR Roster, individuals must take an ADR training certified through the State Court Administrator's Office.
+After completing the certified training course, individuals must apply for the Rule 114 ADR Roster within one year of course completion.

 ADR Training Resources

-If you have any questions about submitting a petition for ADR training certification, see the Contact Us tab on this site.
+If you have any questions about submitting a petition for ADR training certification, use the Contact Us tab on this site.

 Need Help?